 - Shoulder pads: Shoulder pads were a popular addition to blouses, jackets, and dresses, giving the illusion of a broader shoulder line.
-The trend was inspired by the power dressing movement and the desire for women to appear more confident and assertive in the workplace.
+The trend is inspired by the power dressing movement and the desire for women to appear more confident and assertive in the workplace.

 - Sunglasses: Big, oversized sunglasses were a popular accessory in the 80s, with styles ranging from aviators to colorful plastic frames.

-- Jelly bracelets: Jelly bracelets were made of colorful, flexible plastic and were often worn in stacks on the wrist.
+- Jelly bracelets: Jelly bracelets are made of colorful, flexible plastic and were often worn in stacks on the wrist.
 They were a popular accessory among young people and were often traded or given as gifts.

 - Fanny packs: Fanny packs were a popular way to carry small items like wallets and keys, and they were often worn around the waist.
-They came in a wide range of colors and patterns and were often made of nylon or other synthetic materials.
+They come in a wide range of colors and patterns and were often made of nylon or other synthetic materials.

 - Leg warmers: Leg warmers were a popular accessory worn over leggings or tights.
 They were often made of acrylic or wool and came in a variety of bright colors and patterns.

 The 80s was a decade of great creativity and innovation in fashion, and there were several fashion designers who made a significant impact on the industry during this time.

 Here are some of the most popular fashion designers of the 80s:

 - Giorgio Armani: Known for his sharp tailoring and clean, minimalist aesthetic, Giorgio Armani was one of the most influential designers of the 80s.
 His designs were favored by celebrities and business professionals alike, and his sleek suits and dresses continue to be a staple of modern fashion.